 • All constants and designators (i.e., kmax) should be in normal (Roman) face.

 • Vectors should be lowercase bold and matrices should be uppercase bold (both in normal, Roman, face).

 • Inline equations are modified when necessary through the use of parentheses or a solidus for fractions instead of being stacked.

 Q. Why were the hyphens stripped from such compound phrases as “physiologically induced,” “biologically manipulated,” etc. from my paper during editing?

 A. Hyphens are left out of such phrases as "physiologically induced" because it is grammatically incorrect to place hyphens after words ending in -ly per various style guides.
-Also, it is common format to only hyphenate compound modifiers in front of nouns.
+It is common format to only hyphenate compound modifiers in front of nouns.
+Applied Spectroscopy also does not hyphenate measures and metric units, e.g., 15-mm tubes.
 While this likely sounds like another fiddly English grammar lesson, we follow the conventions of such resources as the American Chemical Society Style Guide, 3rd. ed., and the Chicago Manual of Style, 15th and 16th eds.
 If you are concerned that something was edited in error, please contact us for further information and clarification.